 When I married Rod, I knew how much I loved him.
 I didn’t know how much I would come to love his children Hunter & Paige.
 The joy I have taken from being their stepmother has been both unexpected and overwhelming.
 And I’m honored by the love they’ve shown me.

-It is because of that love that I am devastated to inform you that my stepson, Hunter, suffered a cardiac arrest and passed away at 12:31am on July 2nd at the young age of 27.
+It is because of that love that I am devastated to inform you that my stepson, Hunter, developed a pulmonary embolism (a blood clot) while on a plane ride.
+That led to a cardiac arrest within 24 hours of the flight.
+He passed away at 12:31am on July 2nd at the young age of 27.
 It was just one of those bizarre, unexpected, freak occurrences.
 I have been reading and re-reading our recent texts to one another.
 He was so clever & kind.
 Sometimes silly and crazy insightful.
 Rod has been in Bulgaria shooting a movie so Hunter and his beautiful girlfriend, Ariel, were going to come over to the house on the 4th of July to spend the day and then watch the fireworks over CBS studios.
 I was reflecting just a few days before this happened on how honored I am that he wanted to spend the 4th just kicking it with me and how our relationship has grown to this wonderful place in which we are both so important to each other.

 We are so grateful that he hung on long enough for Rod to get back from Bulgaria to feel his heartbeat one last time and say goodbye.
 When he drew his last breath he was surrounded by family and love.